2021 Investment Climate Statements: Saint Vincent and the Grenadines

 The country seeks to diversify its economy across several niche markets, particularly tourism, international financial services, agroprocessing, light manufacturing, renewable energy, creative industries, and information and communication technologies.
-St. Vincent and the Grenadines ranks 130th out of 190 countries in the 2020 World Bank’s Doing Business report.
+St. Vincent and the Grenadines ranked 130th out of 190 countries in the World Bank’s 2020 Doing Business report.

 The government of St. Vincent and the Grenadines strongly encourages foreign direct investment (FDI), particularly in industries that create jobs and earn foreign exchange.
 Through the Invest St. Vincent and the Grenadines Authority (Invest SVG), the government facilitates FDI and maintains an open dialogue with current and potential investors.

-The government does not impose limits on foreign control, nor are there requirements for local involvement or ownership in locally registered companies.
-The islands’ legal system is based on the British common law system.
+The government does not impose limits on foreign control, nor are there requirements for local ownership or ownership in locally registered companies.
+The island’s legal system is based on the British common law system.

 St. Vincent and the Grenadines does not have a bilateral investment treaty with the United States.
-However, it does have double taxation treaties with the United States, Canada, the UK, Denmark, Norway, Sweden, and Switzerland.
+It has double-taxation treaties with the United States, Canada, the UK, Denmark, Norway, Sweden, and Switzerland.

 In 2016, St. Vincent and the Grenadines signed an intergovernmental agreement in observance of the United States’ Foreign Account Tax Compliance Act (FATCA), making it mandatory for banks in St. Vincent and the Grenadines to report the banking information of U.S. citizens.

 The government of St. Vincent and the Grenadines, through Invest SVG, strongly encourages FDI, particularly in industries that create jobs and earn foreign currency.
-St. Vincent and the Grenadines is an emerging and developing investment destination.
 The government is open to all investment, but is currently prioritizing investment in niche markets, particularly tourism, international financial services, agroprocessing, light manufacturing, creative industries, and information and communication technologies.
-St. Vincent and the Grenadines benefits from a low inflation rate and growing opportunities in the trade and export sectors.

 Limits on Foreign Control and Right to Private Ownership and Establishment

-The government has not officially closed any industries to private enterprise, although some activities such as telecommunications, utilities, broadcasting, banking, and insurance require a government license.
+The government has not officially closed any industries to private investment, although some activities such as telecommunications, utilities, broadcasting, banking, and insurance require a government license.

 Other Investment Policy Reviews

-The OECS, of which St. Vincent and the Grenadines is a member, has not conducted a trade policy review in the last three years.
+St. Vincent and the Grenadines is a member of the OECS.
+The OECS has not conducted a trade policy review in the last three years.

-Established in 2003 under the Companies Act, Invest SVG facilitates domestic and foreign direct investment in priority sectors and advises the government on the formation and implementation of policies and programs to attract investment.
+Invest SVG facilitates domestic and foreign direct investment in priority sectors and advises the government on the formation and implementation of policies and programs to attract investment.
 Invest SVG provides business support services and market intelligence to all investors.
 It also reviews all investment projects applying for government incentives to ensure they conform to national interests and provide economic benefits to the country.
-Invest SVG offers an online resource that is useful for navigating the laws, rules, procedures, and registration requirements for foreign investors.
-It is available at http://www.investsvg.com.
+Its website is http://www.investsvg.com.
+In addition to its website, the country offers an online guide that is useful for navigating the laws, rules, procedures, and registration requirements for foreign investors.
+The guide is available at http://theiguides.org/public-docs/guides/saintvincentandthegrenadines.

 St. Vincent and the Grenadines has not signed a bilateral investment treaty with the United States.
-However, the country does have bilateral tax treaties with the United States, Canada, the UK, Denmark, Norway, Sweden, and Switzerland.
-In 1989, Germany and St. Vincent and the Grenadines signed a treaty for the Encouragement and Reciprocal Protection of Investment.
-In 2018, St. Vincent and the Grenadines and the United Arab Emirates concluded an Agreement on the Avoidance of Double Taxation on Income and an Agreement for the Promotion and Protection of Investments.
+The country, however, has bilateral tax treaties with the United States, Canada, the UK, Denmark, Norway, Sweden, and Switzerland.
+In1989, Germany and St. Vincent and the Grenadines signed a treaty for the Encouragement and Reciprocal Protection of Investment.
+In 2018, St. Vincent and the Grenadines and the UAE concluded an Agreement on the Avoidance of Double Taxation on Income and an Agreement for the Promotion and Protection of Investments.
 St. Vincent and the Grenadines is also party to the following economic communities and organizations:

 Organization of Eastern Caribbean States

-The Revised Treaty of Basseterre establishes the Organization of Eastern Caribbean States (OECS).
-The OECS consists of seven full member states (Antigua and Barbuda, Dominica, Grenada, Montserrat, St. Kitts and Nevis, St. Lucia, and St. Vincent and the Grenadines), and three associate members (Anguilla, Martinique, and the British Virgin Islands).
-Guadeloupe signed an accession agreement with the OECS in March 2019.
-The purpose of the Treaty is to promote harmonization among member states in foreign policy, defense and security, and economic affairs.
-The six independent countries and Montserrat ratified the Revised Treaty of Basseterre establishing the OECS Economic Union, which entered into force in 2011.
+The Revised Treaty of Basseterre established the OECS.
+The OECS consists of seven full member states (Antigua and Barbuda, Dominica, Grenada, Montserrat, St. Kitts and Nevis, St. Lucia, and St. Vincent and the Grenadines), and four associate members (Anguilla, Guadeloupe, Martinique, and the British Virgin Islands).
+The OECS promotes harmonization among member states in foreign policy, defense and security, and economic affairs.
+The six independent countries and Montserrat (a British Overseas Territory) ratified the Revised Treaty of Basseterre establishing the OECS Economic Union, which entered into force in 2011.
 The Economic Union established a single financial and economic space within which all factors of production, including goods, services, and people, move without hindrance.

 CARIFORUM-EU Economic Partnership Agreement

-The Caribbean Forum of the African, Caribbean and Pacific Group of States (CARIFORUM) and the European Community signed an Economic Partnership Agreement (EPA) in 2008.
-The overarching objectives of the EPA are to alleviate poverty in CARIFORUM states, to promote regional integration and economic cooperation, and to foster the gradual integration of CARIFORUM states into the world economy by improving their trade capacity and creating investment-conducive environments.
-The Agreement promotes trade-related developments in areas such as competition, intellectual property, public procurement, the environment, and protection of personal data.
+The Caribbean Forum of African, Caribbean and Pacific States (CARIFORUM) and the European Community signed an Economic Partnership Agreement (EPA) in 2008.
+The overarching objectives of the EPA are to alleviate poverty, promote regional integration and economic cooperation, and foster the gradual integration of the CARIFORUM states into the world economy by improving trade capacity and creating an investment-conducive environment.
+The EPA promotes trade-related developments in areas such as competition, intellectual property, public procurement, the environment, and the protection of personal data.

 Caribbean Basin Initiative

-The objective of the Caribbean Basin Initiative is to promote economic development through private sector initiatives in Central America and the Caribbean islands by expanding foreign and domestic investment in non-traditional sectors, diversifying country economies, and expanding their exports.
-It permits duty-free entry of products manufactured or assembled in St. Vincent and the Grenadines into U.S. markets.
+The Caribbean Basin Initiative facilitates the economic development and export diversification of the Caribbean Basin economies.
+It promotes economic development through private sector initiatives in Central America and the Caribbean by expanding foreign and domestic investment in non-traditional sectors, diversifying country economies, and expanding their imports.
+The Caribbean Basin Initiative provides beneficiary countries with duty-free access to the U.S. market for most goods.
+It permits duty-free entry of products manufactured or assembled in St. Vincent and the Grenadines into the United States.